heisand/NWN/README.md

 Scripts for modifying the original resource are provided in this repository.

 ### Extending the wordnet
 New words are constantly formed, but it is highly expensive to manually extend and maintain such taxonomies.
 Wordnets then tend to suffer from inefficient coverage.
-An attempt to extend the Norwegian Wordnet was performed by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms.
+An attempt to extend the Norwegian Wordnet was performed by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms (based on http://www.aclweb.org/anthology/D09-1097).